 Hello and Welcome!

 If you're wondering why I'm posed with several instruments, it's because music has always been at the forefront of my life.
+I’ve been told I could sing with very strong pitch from a very young age.
 I started playing piano when I was 4 years old and took lessons up until the end of 8th grade.
 Somewhere along the line after that, I sat down at the piano again and just started improvising and songwriting, which ultimately led me to get a Bachelor of Arts degree in Music Composition at The University of Northern Iowa.
-A few years later I went back to school at The University of Iowa to receive a music therapy equivalency.
+I loved singing in the choir, playing African drums in the West African Drum Ensemble, and hearing my compositions be performed at my end-of-semester recitals.
+During those years, I composed everything from string quartets and choir spirituals, to harp solos, chamber orchestra pieces, and “pop-style” songs.
+I also recorded two CDs.
+A few years after graduation, I went back to school at The University of Iowa to receive a music therapy equivalency.
 Once I was done with my studies, I passed the board exam and began working as a board certified music therapist (MT-BC).
 I spent 10 years working as a music therapist, 9 of them at Iowa City Hospice.

 In December 2015, I suffered a vocal injury.
 For 3 months I didn’t even know if I’d ever have a reliable speaking voice again, let alone a dependable singing one.
 It was discovered (props to the Mayo Clinic!) that I have what’s called an “Essential Tremor of the Voice”.
 What this means is that every time I speak or sing, the involved muscles shake.
 Mine is typically a fast tremor and not usually noticeable by others.
 But after years of singing (especially forcefully for those who were hard of hearing), other muscles in my pharynx and larynx were trying to overcompensate for the tremor and everything was worn out.